 Ubigi or Airalo, which is cheaper?

-Only on eSIM-compatible mobiles: iPhone XS or later, most Samsung Galaxy S models, and recent Pixel models, among others.
+Only on eSIM-compatible phones: iPhone XS or later, most Samsung Galaxy S models, and recent Pixel models, among others.
 Check first by dialing *#06# and seeing if an EID appears.
 If your phone doesn't have it, neither will work, and you'll have to resort to a physical SIM.

 Can I have both eSIMs installed at the same time?